Baby Blue (Badfinger song)

 "Baby Blue" is a song by Welsh rock band Badfinger from their fourth studio album, Straight Up (1971).
 The song was written by Pete Ham, produced by Todd Rundgren, and released on Apple Records.
-As a single in the US in 1972, it went to #14.
-In 2013, the song was prominently featured in the series finale of the television show Breaking Bad.
-As a result, the song charted in the UK for the first time, reaching #73.
+As a single in the US in 1972, it went to No. 14.

+In 2013, the song was prominently featured in the closing moments of the final episode of the American crime drama series Breaking Bad, and subsequently charted in the UK for the first time at No. 73.

 Writing and recording

 Ham wrote the song about a woman named Dixie Armstrong, whom he had dated during Badfinger's last US tour.
 Guitarist Joey Molland recalled, "She came to one of the shows, they got talking and Pete really liked her.
 I don’t know whether they fell in love straight away, but he invited her on the road with us and she came along."
 Ham ultimately ended the relationship, partially as a result of Armstrong's lack of interest in Badfinger's recording and touring activities.
 Ham composed the song on acoustic guitar and Molland claims to have helped streamline the song's linking parts.

 The song was recorded during sporadic sessions that started on 25 September 1971.
 It was further worked upon on 27 September before finally being completed on 6 October 1971, the final recording session for the album Straight Up.
 All sessions were held at George Martin's AIR Studios together with producer Todd Rundgren.